-Although the stock abundance index increased from 2015 to 2016, it has been below MSY Btrigger since 2011.
+The stock abundance index has increased since 2015, and currently it is just above MSY B{trigger}.
 Harvest rates have been above the MSY level since 2008.

 Figure 1 Norway lobster in Division 4.b, Functional Unit 6.
 Summary of the stock assessment.
-Long-term trends in catches, harvest rate, and underwater TV survey (UWTV) abundance (for animals greater than 17 mm) (used as F and SSB proxies).
+Long-term trends in catches, harvest rate, and underwater TV survey (UWTV) abundance for animals greater than 17 mm (used as F and SSB proxies).
 Discard data have only been included since 2000.
-Orange lines show proxies for MSY Btrigger and FMSY.
-UWTV abundance is calculated with a geostatistical method (2007-2016).
+Orange lines show proxies for MSY B{trigger} and F{MSY}.
+UWTV abundance is calculated with a geostatistical method (2007-2017).
 Shaded areas for abundance are ±1.96 standard deviations (95% confidence intervals).
 Confidence intervals for harvest rates are derived from the confidence intervals for abundance.